 4 Gamification Strategies For Business – Can You Find Yours?

 “Games are the new normal.”
-These words, pronounced by Al Gore in 2011, are even more true five years later.
+These words, pronounced by Al Gore in 2011, are even more true years later.
 Today, thanks to the spread of mobile devices, games are everywhere, as a stratified layer over our daily life.

 Talking about games as a business tool, we do not just imply the Pokémon craze; we also consider the idea of applying game dynamics and thinking to non-game applications.
 Gamification strategies, in a few words.

 In the last decade, gamification has established itself as a powerful tool that uses a combination of internal and external rewards to drive both intrinsic and extrinsic motivation.
 As a result, it can help you address your target more successfully to achieve multiple business results.

 There is still little knowledge, however, about gamification and a lot of perplexity and hesitation about how to get started.
 The main reason for skepticism is that, when people hear the word ‘gamification’, they often just hear the sound of the first element, the ‘game’.

 They immediately think of a quick, fun one-shot initiative for short-term entertainment purposes, aimed at generating some word-of-mouth and awareness.

 Also, the fact that there are so many companies adopting a gamified system and missing the mark may lead to the conclusion that these mechanics do not work with complex organizations.

 The truth is hard to swallow: in most cases, failure is the result of underlying issues within the organization itself.
 That is, using gamification as a set-it-and-forget-it tool, without fully understanding how it works and, even worse, without a clear goal and a coherent strategy.